Greenpoint

 One of the great things about walking around the city taking photographs is the small details that you see at the street level.
 You miss things if you cruise past them on a bike or in a car.
 I’ve walked all over Brooklyn and Queens looking at buildings and cars but sometimes I’m much more impressed by a struggling weed or flower growing out of a tiny crack in the pavement.
 However this same weed growing in my postage stamp garden irritates the living hell out of me.
 I want to destroy it.
 It’s nature’s way of saying, “Fuck you.”
 But the flowers are saying, “I love you Christopher.”
 There’s one rampant invasive plant called Japanese knotweed that can completely take over a yard if not kept under control yet I’ve seen it growing as an ornamental plant in a huge botanical garden in Helsinki.
 The cold winters there keep it in check but in my Brooklyn backyard that bamboo-like plant will grow up your leg if you aren’t watching.
 One man’s invasive species is another man’s ornamental plant.
 Which leads me to graffiti…

-I like some forms of graffiti and street art like throw-ups, wildstyles, stickers, Banksy‘s stencil art and Invader‘s tile creations but I usually don’t go for murals and tags.
+I like some forms of graffiti and street art like throw-ups, wildstyles, stickers, Banksy‘s stencil art and Invader‘s tile creations but I usually not tags because I can’t read that but that’s my fault.
 One particular artist’s work keeps showing up under my feet, literally.
 His name is Paul Richard.
 He does works in mixed media but I like his portraits of gentlemen on sidewalks using a dripping paint technique that is not too far removed from Jackson Pollock or your morning pancake syrup masterpieces.
 On the sidewalk right behind this 1969 Dodge Sweptline D100 pickup truck is one such portrait.
 See street view shot.
 I love their simplicity and I often mistake them for spilled paint which is exactly what they are.
 Click on his name above the link above and search for the Works on Paper.
-So what have we learned today.
-Push and pull.
-Rejection and embrace.
-Love and hate.
-Art and accident.
-Form and function.
-You can’t always get what you want but if you try sometime you just might find you get what you need.
-Satisfaction.

 ma bell and safety vests